-Rivals appear in Apple’s HomePod, which is considerably more expensive and restricted to Apple’s ring-fencing.
-The Audio Pro A10 lacks AirPlay 2, but Audio Pro has its own bespoke multi-room set-up.
+Rivals appear in Apple’s HomePod, which is considerably more expensive and restricted to Apple’s ring-fencing but Apple fans won’t mind that.

 And then there’s the Sonos One.
 It’s more expensive than the A10, but it brings Sonos’ excellent multi-room functionality, built-in Google Assistant, Alexa and great sound.
 It’s not as stylish as the Audio Pro A10, but offers more functionality.